epatrizio/experiments/README.md

 This second example is the Go and OCaml translation of the example already written in C that we talked about above.
 It's interesting to see the differences between the 3 implementations.
 The OCaml version is the simplest and most compact, but you have to be used to the functional approach and type inference.

+#### Verification

+As explained previously, the significant complexity of concurrent programming is the state space important increase, the sometimes non-deterministic execution result, and therefore the difficulty of testing.\
+In thread/spin/ directory, here is a small example (simple and not exhaustive) of the use of [SPIN model checker](https://spinroot.com), a formal verification tool of multi-threaded applications.\
+Via the [Promela language](https://en.wikipedia.org/wiki/Promela), which is not a programming language but a language for describing asynchronous systems, SPIN check flows between processes, scan the entire state space (in our example, spin scan 181 states), check system global properties, etc.